Fire and rescue services

 Hotels may refuse couples who can't prove they're married.

-Avoid public displays of affection — they may offend.
+Avoid public displays of affection which may cause offence.

 Some LGBTI travellers have reported difficulties entering Bahrain on a passport bearing a name and photo that do not correspond to their gender identity.
 For more information, please contact your nearest Bahraini Embassy or Consulate prior to your departure to Bahrain.